 According to a 2014 review, LOMS is rare.
 However, as MS is already difficult to diagnose in younger people, diagnosing LOMS may be even more challenging.
 Other research notes that due to these difficulties, doctors may underdiagnose or misdiagnose LOMS.

 A doctor will likely diagnose LOMS in a similar way to regular onset MS. As well as asking the individual about their symptoms and medical history, the process will typically involve a physical and neurological examination.
-As no single test can confirm a diagnosis, a doctor may use multiple methods, such as:
+As no single test can confirm a diagnosis, a doctor may use multiple methods,

 - MRI scans of the brain and spinal cord, which may reveal scarring on the myelin sheath